 Cargo and Hauling Records

-If those who loaded the trailer on the semi-truck failed to follow proper procedure, the cargo could shift when the driver attempts to stop suddenly or turns a corner, causing the driver to lose control of the vehicle.
-If the cargo shifts substantially, the trailer could tip over, leading to an out of control crash.
+If those who loaded the trailer on the semi-truck failed to follow proper procedures, the cargo could shift when the driver attempts to stop suddenly or turns a corner, causing the driver to lose control of the vehicle.
+If the cargo shifts substantially, the trailer could tip over, leading to an out-of-control crash.

-Morris Bart Attorneys Work Hard for Our Clients
+Morris Bart & Associates, LLC Works Hard for Our Clients

-As a Huntsville truck accident lawyer, we have seen far too often the devastating effects of an accident with a semi-truck.
+As Huntsville truck accident lawyers, we have seen far too often the devastating effects of semi-truck accidents.
 When you choose to hire us to represent you in your personal injury case, we will work tirelessly to protect your right to receive a fair settlement.

 Questions?Call 800-537-8185